RSE-Sheffield/pando-python/episodes/profiling-functions.md

 a()
 ```

+Here we can see that the printing of the stack trace is called in `c()`, which is called by `b2()`, which is called by `a()`, which is called from global scope.

-Prints the following call stack:
+Hence, this prints the following call stack:

 ```output
   File "C:\call_stack.py", line 13, in <module>